george-mcintyre/pvashark/README.md

 ### 7.1 Why introspection exists

-pvAccess allows arbitrary, nested pvData structures.
+PVAccess allows arbitrary, nested pvData structures.
 To avoid resending the same type description every time, the sender assigns a 16‑bit type‑ID and sends the full description once.
 Later messages can refer to the same type with the much shorter "ID‑only" form.

-The rules are normative: a sender must send the full form before the first ID‑only reference, and the mapping is per connection and per direction  ￼.
+The rules are normative: a sender must send the full form before the first `ID‑only` reference, and the mapping is per connection and per direction.

 | Lead byte(s)                        | Name                       | Payload that follows                                                                |
 |-------------------------------------|----------------------------|-------------------------------------------------------------------------------------|